 GLOBAL SELLING BLOG

 Countervailing duties are tariffs imposed by governments to neutralize the impact of subsidies provided.
-Learn more in this blog.
+Learn more about it in this blog.

 countervailing duties

-CVD is a specific kind of tax that the government imposes to protect domestic industries by offsetting the negative impact of import subsidies.
-It is an import tax levied by the importing country on imported goods.
+CVD is a specific kind of tax that the importing country imposes on goods to protect domestic industries by offsetting the negative impact of subsidies offered by the exporting country.
 In certain situations, the World Trade Organization (WTO) permits the introduction of countervailing duties.
-The nation implementing the duty must first demonstrate that the subsidy is impacting local businesses1.
+The nation implementing the duty must first demonstrate that the subsidy is impacting local businesses.1

 Importance of countervailing duties